MicrosoftDocs/azure-docs/articles/internet-peering/howto-peering-service-powershell.md

 # Enable Azure Peering Service on a Direct peering by using PowerShell

-This article describes how to enable Azure [Peering Service](overview-peering-service.md) on a Direct peering by using Azure PowerShell cmdlets and the Azure Resource Manager deployment model.
+This article describes how to enable Azure [Peering Service](overview-peering-service.md) on a Direct peering by using PowerShell cmdlets and the Azure Resource Manager deployment model.

 If you prefer, you can complete this guide by using the Azure [portal](howto-peering-service-portal.md).